QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/vsc.md

 "args": "--name NAME"
 ```

-so you will have something like that with a
+You will have something like that with a different `projectName`.
-different ``projectName``.

 ```json
 {